pixelnest/pixelnest.github.io/tutorials/2d-game-unity/install-and-scene/index.md

 [ ![Change the preferences][unity_prefs_vs_url] ][unity_prefs_vs_url]

 <div data-block="warning">
-_Good to know_: It's possible to use the Visual Studio 2013 debugger with Unity.
+  **Good to know**: it's possible to use the Visual Studio 2013 debugger with Unity.
 You need to download and install the [UnityVS][unityvs_link] plugin.
 Simply follow their [documentation][unityvs_doc] to add the UnityVS to your Unity project (you need to do this for every project).
 </div>

 ### Mac OS X